 Check the EPA (Residential Noise) Regulations 1997 to find out the time when you can use specific types of equipment.

 If you are affected by residential noise it is best to speak with your neighbours about your concerns before submitting a complaint to Council.
 This will often help you to resolve the matter quickly and maintain a good relationship with your neighbour.

 If you are having trouble speaking with your neighbour Dispute Settlement Centre of Victoria's (DSCV) can provide advice and may be able to assist with mediation services

-If there is excessive odour coming from a residential property in Wyndham you need to call Customer Service on 1300 023 411 and report the issue.
+If there is excessive odour coming from a residential property in Wyndham you can report it via our Online Customer Service Portal.
 Our Environmental Health Officer will need to observe the emissions for further action to be pursued.
 The Environmental Health Officer will investigate matters considered to be unreasonable and will endeavour to resolve this issue.

 Who can help with residential noise issue?